 Tara laughed.
 “It’s not live.”

 “Alright ladies!
 Time to check in!”
 Mariah took her phone out and posted to their Facebook page.
-Isla, Shay and Tara did the same.
+Isla, Shea and Tara did the same.

 They waited a moment for the other moms to reply.
 There was a moment of doubt.
 Mariah had organized a zoom meeting the night before with all seven of them.
-She’d never met the white moms in person and Lisa couldn’t make the meeting, but they promised they were committed to this.
+All but one attended.
+She’d never met the white moms in person but they promised they were committed to this.